Narrative Writing Mentor Texts

 This year our 1st grade team has transitioned to using Mentor Texts to teach and guide students through our writing genres.
 It’s my first year knee-deep in mentor texts and I am in love!
-Mentor texts offer students a ‘real’ perspective on a genre and give students a ‘real’ author to model.
+Narrative Writing mentor texts offer students a ‘real’ perspective on a genre and give students a ‘real’ author to model.
 Making writing concrete is a priority for me and mentor texts help me do this.
+Additionally, students find it fun!

 Then, during our writing mini-lesson, using a pre-cut heart, we brainstormed stories that are all around us.
 As students shared their story ideas, I wrote their ideas and quickly included a picture.
 Not all of my friends are readers yet, so we definitely need picture supports right now!